TeamKeepers/OpenWeather-cli-app/README.md

 ## QUESTIONS
 ### What packages are used & why ?

+I selected the packages that could help me to build a nice app quickly.

+For the most important features, I selected only well maintained packages in order to avoid any technical debt (Inquirer, Dotenv, ConfigStore and GOT).

 * [Clear](https://www.npmjs.com/package/clear) to clear the terminal while the app starts;